andreirfrancisco/data_clean_script/README.md

-# data_clean_script
+# Example of Data Cleaning

-Here is an example of a script for cleaning datasets and preparing for Power Bi dashboards such as viewing trends and KPIS.
+This repository contains a script designed for cleaning datasets for a client.
+The datasets were updated to ensure accuracy and consistency for dashboards that visualize time series data and other important metrics.